WMUC-FM

 WMUC-FM (90.5 MHz FM) is the student-run non-commercial radio station licensed to the University of Maryland in College Park, Maryland, broadcasting at 30 watts.
-It is a freeform radio station staffed entirely by UMD students and volunteers.
+It is a freeform radio station staffed entirely by volunteer UMD students and community members.

-Broadcast Coverage
+Broadcast coverage

-WMUC can be heard on 90.5 FM in College Park and Hyattsville, in parts of Washington, DC and Silver Spring, and many of the surrounding communities.
-It is also streamed on the internet at wmuc.umd.edu and through the WMUC Radio app.
+WMUC can be heard on 90.5 FM in College Park and Hyattsville, in parts of Washington, D.C. and Silver Spring, and many of the surrounding communities.
+It is also streamed on the internet at its website and through the WMUC Radio app.